Navigate Commercial Leasing

 Lease Term

-The length of time a lease agreement is in effect, often ranging from months to years.
+The length of time a lease agreement is in effect, often ranging from months to years, establishing when your tenancy begins and ends.

 Rent Escalation

-Provisions that allow rent to increase periodically, often tied to inflation or predetermined amounts.
+Provisions that allow rent to increase periodically, often tied to inflation or predetermined amounts, ensuring the landlord keeps pace with rising costs.

 Security Deposit

-Funds held by the landlord as security for tenant performance of lease obligations, refundable under specific conditions.
+Funds held by the landlord as security for tenant performance of lease obligations, refundable under specific conditions when the lease ends.

 Comparing Your Commercial Leasing Legal Options